EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   To run the command above on the server, we use a *cron job* .

 -   Ensure that the command is running continuously to process tasks (jobs) from the queue stored in the database.

+##  OBSERVERS, EVENT AND LISTENERS

+-   Model Observers in Laravel are classes that allow you to listen for specific events that occur on Eloquent models, such as when a model is created, updated, deleted, or retrieved.

+-   Observers help keep your application logic clean by separating business logic related to model events into dedicated classes.

+-   To create an Observer run this command:   ====>>  php artisan make:observer BookObserver --model=Book  .

+-   Register the Observer class in the AppServiceProvider class.

+*   _WHEN WE CREATE OR UPDATE OR DELETE A RECORD IN OUR DATABASE, IT TRIGGERS AN EVENT.
+THE OBSERVER LISTENS FOR THAT EVENT AND PERFORM A CORRESPONDING TASK_

+-   Following the SOLID principles, particularly the Single Responsibility Principle (SRP), the controller should only handle storing the data.
+Tasks like sending email notifications should be delegated to a separate service or listener.